Sen. Marco Rubio to Alex Jones: 'I'll take care of you myself'

 Rubio fired back: "You're not going to get arrested.
 I'll take care of you myself."

-Video of the exchange was captured on Periscope by Cassandra Fairbanks of Gateway Pundit, a conservative website, and was widely shared on social media.
+Video of the exchange was captured by several news cameras, including NBC, and was widely shared on social media.
 Before the exchange, Jones was heard repeatedly interrupting Rubio's answers to reporters' questions.

 Jones attended a Senate Intelligence Committee hearing focused on whether Facebook and Twitter have done enough to counter the influence of foreign actors on their websites, including Russia, who are attempting to influence U.S. elections.
 The tech execs also faced questions about whether the companies are attempting to silence conservative voices on their platforms.